-In running T4CG and our website we may collect and process the following data about you:
+In running T4CG and CGS and their websites we may collect and process the following data about you:

 - Information about your use of our website including details of your visits such as pages viewed and the resources that you access.
 Such information includes traffic data, location data and other communication data.

 - Information provided voluntarily by you.
 For example, your email address, when you subscribe to our newsletter or material you provide when you write to us about a case study or when you contribute to our research.

 - Information that you provide when you communicate with us by any means.

 For example we use StatCounter to measure the popularity of different pages on our site.
 StatCounter respects the privacy and rights of visitors.
 No effort is made to identify individuals without their knowledge.
 When a visitor requests pages from the project’s site, StatCounter’s web servers automatically log the browser's domain name, and IP address.
 This information is collected solely for statistical purposes and is not used to identify individuals.
 Personally identifiable information such as visitor's name, telephone number, postal address and email address are technically impossible for StatCounter to collect and no attempt is made to do so.
 The information that is recorded consists of the date and time of visit, IP address, browser (e.g. Firefox 3.5), operating system version (e.g. Windows XP), screen resolution (e.g. 800x600), referring link, the current page url and the current page title.
 To enable StatCounter.com to track whether a visitor has been to our website before (i.e. a first-time or returning visitor) we send a cookie to the visitor’s computer.
 This information is collected solely to improve the service StatCounter offers to the project and for statistical purposes and is not used to identify individuals.
 StatCounter.com maintains a strict "no-spam" policy.
 Your e-mail address will not be sold to a third party.